Opium and Coffee Tour on Doi Pui

 We will spend some time in the village visiting the small museum and admiring the colorful traditional dress of the Hmong people that is on display and for sale in shops.
 If you want, you can dress up in a traditional Hmong costume for a small fee.
 At first, it seems a bit cheesy, but you might enjoy it.
 The village has become known now for the quality of the coffee that grows in the forest around it.
 We will take you to the coffee shop of our friend Leng where we will treat you to a delicious cup.
 We enjoy a lovely view of the village and the mountains beyond his terrace.
 Leng traditionally roasts his coffee beans, which he will show.
 Try your hand!

 Wat Phra That Doi Suthep and Wat Pha Lat

 Of specific interest is the Ho Prachao Rim Nam, a Burmese-style building that holds old Buddha images.
-The Fine Arts Department restored this building in 2019 after it had totally collapsed over time.
+The Fine Arts Department restored this building in 2019 after it had collapsed over time.
 This beautiful temple is our last stop today.
 After this, we will drive back to Chiang Mai and drop you off at your hotel.
-We hope you have had a wonderful day, joining our Doi Pui Opium and Coffee tour.
+We hope you have had a wonderful day joining our Doi Pui Opium and Coffee tour.

 We also offer a day tour of the organic coffee plantation Suan Lahu.